-2.4.
-Institutional influences on the transparency gap - the hypotheses
+2.4 Institutional influences on the transparency gap - the hypotheses

-The implementation of IFRS as of 2005 for public European firms was an attempt to increase transparency but in a voluntary way, as a mere recommendation regarding the information to be supplied on the role of the macroeconomic impact on performance.
-The analysis here includes this dimension as the first institutional influence on the transparency gap, though the results of previous studies covering the adoption of recommended reporting rules and the effects of the supply of information are not uniform (e.g., Leuz & Verrecchia, 2000; Cuijpers & Buijink, 2005; Daske, 2006; Kim, Tsui, & Yi, 2011).
+The implementation of IFRS as of 2005 for public European firms was an attempt to increase transparency but in a voluntary way, as a mere recommendation regarding the information to be supplied on the role of the macroeconomic impact on performance.5 The analysis here includes this dimension as the first institutional influence on the transparency gap, though the results of previous studies covering the adoption of recommended reporting rules and the effects of the supply of information are not uniform (e.g., Leuz & Verrecchia, 2000; Cuijpers & Buijink, 2005; Daske, 2006, Kim et al., 2011).
 During the period of study, IAS 1 - which outlines standards for presenting financial statements - was modified several times (Gray & Kang, 2015), and this is considered in the analysis.

-However, to what extent is a set of uniform reporting standards-when adopted in a voluntary fashion in several different countries with distinguishing characteristics-enough to achieve high-quality disclosure of the impact of macroeconomic fluctuations on corporate profits?
-There are reasons to believe that recommendations on disclosure requirements are not going to improve the information quality unless the compliance is monitored and enforcement regimes are at work (Elliot, Krische, & Peecher, 2010).
-The fact that IFRS is a principles-based framework, and includes room for interpretation, strengthens the importance of supporting institutions and other corporate governance mechanisms in upholding the quality of reporting (Brüggemann, Hitz, & Sellhorn, 2013; Verrecchia, 2001).
-The two additional institutional dimensions considered in the analysis may be seen as complementary to the relative success of the IFRS recommendations.
+However, to what extent is a set of uniform reporting standards - when adopted in a voluntary fashion in several different countries with distinguishing characteristics - enough to achieve high-quality macroeconomic disclosure?
+There are reasons to believe that recommendations on disclosure requirements are not going to improve the information quality unless the compliance is monitored and enforcement regimes are at work (Elliott, Krische & Peecher, 2010).
+The fact